The Lowa Renegade is a sturdy hiking boot that will protect your toes and fit so comfortably that I didn’t need to break

 Recommended: Absolutely!
 Best for water trails or short hikes requiring minimal support but good grip

-A lot of thru-hikers like this shoe because of how ultralight and cushy/ comfortable it is… which is the precise reason I bought it too.
+A lot of thru-hikers like this shoe because of how ultralight and cushy it is which is the precise reason I bought it too.
 I’ve been wearing these since 2018 and haven’t lost any toenails from them like I often do with other shoes.
-It’s definitely the most comfortable trail shoe I have, maybe because it’s a running shoe and not like regular trail shoes, yet it’s durable for dirt hiking trails.
+It’s definitely the most comfortable trail shoe I have, maybe because it’s more of a running shoe and not like regular trail shoes, yet it’s durable for dirt hiking trails.
 I love the wide toes and the ultra-soft cushion soles.
 I have the non-waterproof versions of the Lone Peak 4.5 & Lone Peak 5 and I honestly don’t notice the difference.
 Altra updates these every year and the older models get discontinued and harder to find.
-My only issue with this shoe is the grip – I’m used to Adidas which has an extremely good grip on the bottom of the shoes and I slip a lot more in these Altras… they also wear out a lot faster.
+My only issue with this shoe is the grip – I’m used to Adidas which has an extremely solid rubber grip on the soles and I find myself slipping a bit more in these Altras on granite.
+They also wear out a lot faster.

 Weight: 9.2 oz

 Recommended: Yes, for a fast, light, comfortable shoe if you’re willing to replace them every couple of seasons depending on how often you wear them.